ircv3/ircv3-specifications/core/message-tags-3.3.md

 To detect JSON-encoded tag data, clients and servers MUST check for `'{'` (0x7B) as the first character of tag data, after the leading `'@'` (0x40) character.
 The JSON data ends on the first space `' '` (0x20) character.

-If JSON tag data fails to decode correctly, clients MUST abort message parsing and discard the entire message, as this may be a symptom of incorrectly applied escaping rules, making the remainder of the message vulnerable to command injection.
-Servers MUST ignore incorrectly encoded JSON data entirely and MAY terminate the client connection as a result.
+If JSON tag data fails to decode correctly, clients and servers MUST treat the message as having no tags.

 ### Size limit